The neurology encompasses all diseases of the brain and nervous system. A distinction is made between neurological and neurodegenerative diseases.

 - Influence stress hormones (normalize cortisone or “adrenal fatigue”)

-- Optimize intestinal function (especially intestinal flora, barriers)
+- Optimize bowel function (v.a. intestinal flora, barriers)

 - mental health and stress management